peteamiri/Tutorials/Artificial Intelligence/README.md

 1. **Machine Learning**: Machine learning is a branch of AI that involves the development of algorithms and models that enable computers to learn from data and make predictions or decisions without being explicitly programmed.
 It is widely used in areas such as image recognition, natural language processing, and recommendation systems.

+2. **Deep Learning**: It is a type of machine learning that uses neural networks with multiple layers to analyze and interpret complex data such as images, videos, and sound.

+3. **Knowledge Representation and Reasoning**: It involves creating systems that can represent knowledge in a structured way and use logical reasoning to make decisions.

-2. **Robotics**: Robotics is an interdisciplinary field that combines mechanical engineering, electrical engineering, computer science, and other disciplines.
+4. **Robotics**: Robotics is an interdisciplinary field that combines mechanical engineering, electrical engineering, computer science, and other disciplines.
 It focuses on designing, constructing, and operating robots.
 Robotics involves the development of computer systems for robot control, intelligent behavior, and information processing.

-3. **Natural Language Processing (NLP)**: NLP is a sub-field of AI that focuses on enabling computers to understand, interpret, and generate human language.
+5. **Natural Language Processing (NLP)**: NLP is a sub-field of AI that focuses on enabling computers to understand, interpret, and generate human language.
 It involves tasks such as speech recognition, language translation, sentiment analysis, and chatbots.

-4. **Computer Vision**: Computer vision is a sub-field of AI that deals with enabling computers to understand and interpret visual information from images or videos.
+6. **Computer Vision**: Computer vision is a sub-field of AI that deals with enabling computers to understand and interpret visual information from images or videos.
 It involves tasks such as object recognition, image classification, and image segmentation.

-5. **Expert Systems**: Expert systems are AI systems that mimic the decision-making capabilities of human experts in specific domains.
+7. **Expert Systems**: Expert systems are AI systems that mimic the decision-making capabilities of human experts in specific domains.
 They use knowledge bases and inference engines to provide expert-level advice or solutions to complex problems.

-6. **Artificial Neural Networks (ANN)**: Artificial neural networks are computational models inspired by the structure and function of biological neural networks.
+8. **Artificial Neural Networks (ANN)**: Artificial neural networks are computational models inspired by the structure and function of biological neural networks.
 They are used in machine learning and pattern recognition tasks, and they have been successful in areas such as image and speech recognition.

 ## Machine Learning